We have concluded the 2024–2025 Bay Area Heat Mapping Campaign! Look out for news about an Extreme Heat Summit, coming August 2025.

 The Task

-On one of the hottest days of the summer (a Saturday in late August/early September), volunteers will drive along pre-planned routes (with sensors attached to their cars) to record temperature, humidity, and GPS location data throughout the morning, afternoon, and evening in Palo Alto, East Palo Alto, and Menlo Park.
+On one of the hottest days of the summer (a Saturday in late August/early September), volunteers drive along pre-planned routes with sensors attached to their cars, recording temperature, humidity, and GPS location data throughout the morning, afternoon, and evening in Palo Alto, East Palo Alto, and Menlo Park.

-With the data volunteers collect, temperature maps are created which will allow for better project design and policies that can address heat-related health issues across the region.
-The data will also support decision-makers and government officials in their urban planning and in identifying areas that are most vulnerable to heat, helping to develop climate, urban forestry, housing, and other policies and practices to improve the lives of Bay Area residents.
-This work will help our cities better understand the underlying inequities in how our communities experience extreme heat.
-We will then be able to implement local cooling solutions in the most vulnerable areas.
+With the data volunteers collect, temperature maps are created to support better project design and policies that address heat-related health issues across the region.
+The data helps decision-makers and government officials with urban planning and identifying areas most vulnerable to heat — informing climate, urban forestry, housing, and other policies to improve the lives of Bay Area residents.

 Mapped Regions Progressive Church Sensor Image